wxWidgets/Phoenix/README.txt

 There are a lot of subfolders in this directory, here is a brief explanation to help a newbie find their way around.

+ * build            Intermediate files produced by the build process (distutils, etc.) are stored here.
+This folder should not be committed to a version repository.

  * buildtools  	    This is a Python package containing modules that are used from setup.py and which assist with